 The Plans address how Price will handle disruptive events (Events) of varying scope (e.g., an internal business disruption, an external business disruption, an Event during business hours, and an Event during nonbusiness hours).
 The Plans include backup facilities for critical data and systems, as well as for critical employees.
 The Plans are designed to continue business operations if an Event should occur.
-Price has three call centers located in various areas of the country, which allow for continuation of communication with our customers if one or two sites are affected.
+Price has two call centers located in various areas of the country, which allow for continuation of communication with our customers if one or two sites are affected.
 Price offers three methods for accepting trades—online Account Access, Tele-Trader touch-tone order-entry system, and speaking to a registered representative.
 If any one method fails, the Plans provide adequate coverage to meet the demands of Price customers to submit trade orders and inquire about other account service issues.
 Additionally, Price maintains daily off-site backup for critical systems and data.

 If Price experiences a significant business interruption, Price customers may contact Pershing at 201-413-3635 for recorded instructions about the processing of limited trade-related transactions, cash disbursements, and security transfers.

 To address interruptions to Pershing's normal course of business, Pershing maintains a business continuity plan which includes geographically dispersed data centers and processing facilities.
 The plan is annually reviewed and updated as necessary.
 The plan outlines the actions Pershing will take in the event of a building, city, or regional incident, including:

 - Continuous processing support by personnel located in unaffected facilities.